mwvgroup/pwv_kpno/README.md

         0

-    transmission(date, airmass):
-        Return a model for the atmospheric transmission function due to PWV

-        For a given datetime and airmass, return a model for the atmospheric transmission function due to precipitable water vapor (PWV) at Kitt Peak.
-        The modeled transmission is returned as an astropy table with the columns 'wavelength' and 'transmission'.
-Wavelength values range from 7000 to 10,000 angstroms.

-        Args:
-            date (datetime.datetime): The datetime of the desired model airmass          (float): The airmass of the desired model

-        Returns:
-            trans_func (astropy.table.Table): The modeled transmission function

     Examples:
         >>> # Return the atmospheric transmission function for 2013-12-15 05:35:00
         >>> obsv_date = datetime.datetime(year=2013, month=12, day=15, hour=5, minute=35)